 ~ a short story

 There was a time for waiting, and then a time for more than waiting.
-Murphy hunched over his chair sidelong, uncomfortably, while tapping his pen on the notepad.
+For now, Murphy waited, hunched over his chair sidelong, uncomfortably, while tapping his pen on the notepad.
 He gripped it with impatience, readying for attentiveness, for more.
 The truth was that he was getting much too old for this.
 Dying art for a dying profession.
 Partly of his own doing.
 So was he.
 Also his own doing.
 But that didn’t mean he couldn’t make this last one count.
 That’s why this’d be his last assignment.
 He was particularly passionate about this one, this moment.
 It was quite fortunate to get a semblance of closure.
 A finale worthy of an illustrious career.
 Who gets that?
 The bell was tolling, retirement loomed.
 And despite some conflicting feelings on it all, Murphy actually wanted to retire.

 Alright old man, just have to get this over with, he thought to himself.
 Last one.
 Last one.